TirkarParth/myFlix-client/README.md

 - Favorite Movies: Add and remove movies from the favorites list.
 - Responsive Design: Works well on various screen sizes.

+## Deployment

+The MyMovieFlix app is deployed and available at [MyMovieFlix on Netlify](https://ptmovieflix.netlify.app/).

+- **Client Side:** The frontend is hosted on Netlify.
+- **Server Side:** The backend server is deployed on Heroku.
+- **Database:** The application uses MongoDB Atlas for storing user and movie data.

 ## API Endpoints

 The application interacts with a backend server for user and movie data.
 Below are the main API endpoints used: